Janet (Boog) Bookey

 Kevin’s history with the company is long and complex.
 Suffice it to say, he, George and Bob formed Wind Harvest International in 2006, and Kevin has been a board officer since.
 Now as Chief Operating Officer he is responsible for planning and supervision in engineering, manufacturing, certification, sales, marketing and R&D of the G168 VAWT Systems.
 He, representing the WHI’s Common Shareholders and Con Fitzgerald, CEO representing the Preferred Shareholders reach consensus on all actions taken by the company, including for example, all the decisions made in producing of the new (spring 2017) website.

 Kevin graduated with a degree in Evolution and Ecology (Zoology) from UC Davis in 1980 began a ten-year career as an consensus-based organizer and fundraiser for F.O.R.
 In 1990 he left to start Wolf and Associates, a successful consulting company specializing in strategic planning, watershed web portals, and community process.
-He continues to be environmental and community activist with his main focus being to chair the California Clean Money Action Fund and pass the CA DISCLOSE Act (this year as AB 14).
-He lives with his wife and 11 year-old daughter at N Street Cohousing.
-He still loves rafting rivers, turning compost, playing with kids and living the “hippy” life in Davis.
+He continues to be environmental and community activist with his main focus being to chair the California Clean Money Action Fund and pass the CA DISCLOSE Act (which finally was achieved with the signing of AB 249 by Gov. Brown in October 2017).
+He still loves rafting rivers, turning compost, playing with kids and living in the N Street Cohousing community in Davis.